 • a cardboard box

-Recycling containers must be left out before 7 a.m. on Tuesday.
+Recycling containers must be left out between 8 p.m. the night before and 7 a.m. the day of the collection.

 Recycling bins should be positioned so that the wheels and handle are facing your property and the recycling logo faces the street.
 The Town provides each household with a free recycling bin.
 The bins remain the property of the Town and must stay with the house in the event that a resident moves.